 Why are front airbags dangerous for children age 12 and under?
-Airbags are designed for adults.
-Never use a rear-facing child seat on the front passenger seat if an airbag is active.
+The short answer is that airbags are designed to protect adults.

 Airbags can also be dangerous for children under 12 if they travel in the front seat.
-They have more sensitive backs, necks, and stomach muscles and have a large head compared to their body proportions, so it is difficult for them to maintain a correct position even during a small collision.
+They have more sensitive backs, necks, and stomach muscles than adults and have a large head compared to their body proportions, so it is difficult for them to maintain a correct position even during a minor collision.
 So, it is most likely that they will be hit directly by the airbag while it expands.

 Most modern cars are fitted with several airbags.
 These may include door pillar or vehicle seat airbags and head airbags or inflatable tubular structures, which stay inflated for five seconds to protect against side impact movements.
-Some child car seats have added protection and padding for side impacts that help to prevent the child’s head from striking the window, or any other part of the interior.
+Some child car seats have added protection and padding for side impacts that help to prevent the child’s head from striking the window or any other part of the interior.

 In some car models, curtain airbags drop down in front of the rear seats in the event of a side-impact crash.
-There is no evidence that curtain airbags cause any problems for a child who is restrained correctly in their car seat, but you should check that this information is correct for your car model.
+There is no evidence that curtain airbags cause problems for a child who is restrained correctly in their car seat, but you should check that this information is correct for your car model.

 If your child has been injured due to improper deployment of an airbag or a defective child safety seat, you need an experienced, compassionate attorney to help you prepare your case.
 The attorney at The Law Offices of Sean M. Cleary has the resources to investigate the incident and will actively work to protect your legal rights.
-These cases can be very complex but we have significant experience in defective airbag cases.
+These cases can be very complex, but we have significant experience in defective airbag cases.

 The personal injury lawyer at The Law Offices of Sean M. Cleary is eager to review your claim and any concerns you may have about your accident.
-If the airbag was defective, you may be able to build a strong product liability case.
+If the airbag was defective, you might be able to build a strong product liability case.
 Remember that delay can harm your case.
 For a free consultation, give us a call today, or complete this convenient online contact form.